ssube/onnx-web/docs/user-guide.md

 TODO

-### Extra network tokens
+### Prompt tokens

 You can blend extra networks with the diffusion model using `<type:name:weight>` tokens.
+There are menus in the client for each type of additional network, which will insert the token for you.

+The `type` must be one of `clip`, `inversion`, or `lora`.

+The `name` must be alphanumeric and must not contain any special characters other than `-` and `_`.

+The `weight` must be a number.
+For `clip`, it must be a positive integer.
+For `inversion` and `lora`, it can be an integer or decimal number and may be negative.

 #### LoRA tokens

-You can blend one or more [LoRA embeddings](https://arxiv.org/abs/2106.09685) with the ONNX diffusion model using a `lora` token:
+You can blend one or more [LoRA weights](https://arxiv.org/abs/2106.09685) with the ONNX diffusion model using a `lora` token:

 ```none
 <lora:name:0.5>
 ```

-LoRA models must be placed in the `models/lora` directory.
+LoRA models must be placed in the `models/lora` directory and may be any supported tensor format.

 The type of network, name, and weight must be separated by colons.
-The LoRA name must be alphanumeric and must not contain any special characters.
+The LoRA name must be alphanumeric and must not contain any special characters other than `-` and `_`.

+LoRA weights often have their own keywords, which can be found on their model card or Civitai page.
+You need to use the `<lora:name:1.0>` token _and_ the keywords to activate the LoRA.

 - https://github.com/kohya-ss/sd-scripts